-We face risks that highly contagious diseases or viral outbreaks may negatively impact the source of product we are able to verify.
+We face risks that highly contagious diseases or viral outbreaks may negatively impact the source of product we are able to verify and/or impact the efficiency in which we conduct ongoing business operations.

 Today, infectious disease and viral outbreaks appear to be emerging more quickly than ever.
-For example, Porcine Epidemic Diarrhea Virus (PEDv) negatively impacted the pork/sow industry in 2014 and Highly Pathogenic Avian Influenza, more commonly known as Bird Flu, impacted poultry operations in 2016.
-As discussed above, COVID-19 impacted our business resulting in some customers requesting postponement of onsite visits.
-Contagious disease or viral outbreaks create increased bio-exclusion considerations in our business.
-While we have created innovative solutions that mitigate the risk of transferring disease, we can give no assurance that we will be successful in overcoming the potential negative impact to the results of our operations.
+For example, Porcine Epidemic Diarrhea Virus (PEDv) negatively impacted the pork/sow industry in 2014 and Highly Pathogenic Avian Influenza, more commonly known as Bird Flu, impacted poultry operations in 2016 and continues to impact poultry operations today in 2022/2023.
+In March 2020, the Global Health Organization declared the outbreak of the Corona Virus as a pandemic in human populations.
+Contagious diseases or viral outbreaks create increased bio-exclusion and social distancing considerations in our business.